-heating system must be capable of heating all habitable rooms, bathrooms, and water closets to a temperature of at least 70° F for local design temperatures at a distance of 36 inches above floor level.
+- a.
+All heating elements shall be functional.
+Heating units shall also be in good condition.
+The heating system must be capable of heating all habitable rooms, bathrooms, and water closets to a temperature of at least 70° F for local design temperatures at a distance of 36 inches above floor level.
 Heating elements shall have good connections and no damaged or charred wires.
-Aluminum shall not be used as wiring unless specified by the manufacturer.
+Aluminum shall not be used as wiring unless specified by themanufacturer. - b.

-b.
 Any heating element that does not adequately heat shall be checked to make sure the connections to the element are satisfactory and that the relay is not malfunctioning.